Donald Trump’s Family Will Create A ‘New’ Republican Party, Says Brad Parscale

-Business Insider reports that Donald Trump’s campaign manager recently Brad Parscale appeared at a Republican Party convention in Indian Wells, California.
-At the meeting, he reportedly suggested that the Trump family plans to become a “dynasty” that will span decades and create a “new” Republican Party.
+Business Insider reports that Donald Trump’s campaign manager, Brad Parscale, recently appeared at a Republican Party convention in Indian Wells, California.
+At the meeting, Parscale reportedly suggested that the Trump family plans to become a “dynasty,” one that will span decades and will create a “new” Republican Party.

-According to Parscale, the “new” party he speaks of will “continue to adapt” while at the same time maintaining the “conservative values” of the party.
+According to Parscale, the “new” party he speaks of will “continue to adapt,” while at the same time maintaining the “conservative values” of the party.
 But when pressed about the possibility of Trump’s children running for office, Parscale didn’t commit to anything.

 “I just think they are a dynasty.
 I think they are all amazing people with […] amazing capabilities,” he said.

-Although a dynasty can refer to a hereditary line or rules, it’s also used more broadly to describe a succession of family members that play important roles in a field, such as politics or business, which means Parscale’s vague comments could mean many different things.
-However, per The Inquisitr, Republican strategist Rick Wilson claims that Donald Trump Jr. will likely run for president in 2024, suggesting that the dynasty Parscale speaks of could refer to the former definition.
+Although a dynasty can refer to a hereditary line of rulers, it’s also used more broadly to describe a succession of family members that play important roles in a field, such as politics or business.
+However, per The Inquisitr, Republican strategist Rick Wilson claims that Donald Trump Jr. will likely run for president in 2024, suggesting that the dynasty Parscale speaks of could refer to the latter definition.

-Wilson said that Trump Jr. is adept at the “grievance-mongering” that he believes has replaced modern conservatism thanks to Trump.
+Wilson said that Trump Jr. is adept at the “grievance-mongering” which he believes has replaced modern conservatism thanks to Trump.
 He also noted that a loss in 2020 for Trump could increase Trump Jr.’s chances of securing the GOP nomination in 2024.
-Of course, Wilson is highly critical of the current Republican Party under Trump, suggesting that a dynasty isn’t going to be well-received by the GOP was a whole.
+However, Wilson is highly critical of the current Republican Party under Trump, with him suggesting that a dynasty isn’t going to be well-received by the GOP was a whole.

 Reshaping the @gop for decades to come! #TrumpDynastyhttps://t.co/p9JCACwDJJ